zeromq/netmq/README.md

 message filtering (subscriptions), seamless access to multiple transport protocols and more.

-NetMQ is still under development, although the current repository is pretty stable.

 ## Important note on backward compatibility

 Since version 3.3.07 NetMQ changed the number serialization from Little Endian to Big Endian to be compatible with ZeroMQ.